volker-baecker/ADBIASWS-Ilastik/README.md

-# ADBIASWS
+# ADBIASWS-Ilastik
-Advanced BioImage Analysis Workshop
+Singularity image for Ilastik for the usage in the Advanced BioImage Analysis Workshop